 BIMM is delighted to announce the addition of two innovative Masters Degrees to its already varied range of courses.
-These brand new study options are available in our London and Brighton campuses only and the highest level of qualification available at BIMM Institute, offering BA (Hons) Degree graduates the opportunity to take their education to the next level.
+These brand new study options are available in our London, Brighton, Bristol, Berlin and Dublin campuses and the highest level of qualification available at BIMM Institute, offering BA (Hons) Degree graduates the opportunity to take their education to the next level.

 So, what are the benefits of a Masters Degree for prospective post-graduates?
 Well, an MA qualification adds significantly increased employment potential within specific fields of the music industry, such as:

 - Creative academia

 - Academic research within a range of fields